-With its sandy beaches, smuggler’s coves and scrumptious seafood, Cornwall is renowned for its natural beauty.
-And as a haven of biodiversity and environmental research, it’s a fitting location for the G7 summit in mid-June 2021.
-While world leaders discuss key environmental issues on a global scale, if you’re dreaming of a trip to Britain, you can get inspired by this south-west gem, where leading horticultural highlights and sustainable seafood practices blend with centuries-old traditions preserved for all to enjoy.
+With its sandy beaches, smuggler’s coves and turquoise waters, Cornwall is renowned for its natural beauty.
+And as a haven of biodiversity and ecological research, it was a fitting location for the G7 summit in mid-June 2021.
+If you’re dreaming of a trip to Britain, you can get inspired by this south-west gem, where leading horticultural highlights and sustainable seafood practices blend with centuries-old traditions preserved for all to enjoy.

 From top attractions to lesser-known alternatives, our round up reveals the sustainable heart of Cornwall, as well as top tips for those wishing to discover another corner of Britain.